LAST UPDATED: 02 MARCH 2022

 The site is deserted, even at midday.
-The Re.5/- entrance fee ($2/- or Rs.100/- for non SAARC foreigners!) is almost an apology, even without the elevated status of a royal tomb.
+The ₹5 entrance fee (Since hiked.
+See updated travel logistics below) is almost an apology, even without the elevated status of a royal tomb.

-This “last flicker in the lamp of Mughal architecture” is the final resting place of the erstwhile Nawab of Avadh, Mirza Muqim Abul Mansur Khan, also known as Safdarjung, whose exceptional service to emperor Ahmad Shah elevated him to Grand Vizier (Prime Minister) in 1748, and whose excessive ambition cost him that privilege in 1753.
+This “last flicker in the lamp of Mughal architecture” is the final resting place of the erstwhile Nawab of Avadh: Mirza Muqim Abul Mansur Khan, also known as Safdarjung, whose exceptional service to emperor Ahmad Shah elevated him to Grand Vizier (Prime Minister) in 1748.
+His excessive ambition cost him that privilege in 1753.

-He was banished to Avadh and only returned to Delhi posthumously – a year later – thanks to his son who wangled permission from the Mughal court to interr him at this spot.
+He was banished to Avadh and only returned to Delhi posthumously thanks to his son Shujaud Daula, who wangled permission from the Mughal court to lay him to rest at this spot.

 The prominent and ornamental gate frames the monument, that at first glance holds a strong resemblance to its star cousin: the mausoleum of emperor Humayun.
 It is similar in colour and follows the charbagh (quadrilateral walled garden) style of construction divided by water channels.

 As you walk in however, you notice the marked absence of refinement.
 The skewed proportions, the elongated facade, the bulbous dome and its mismatched stone cladding mark a disappointing epilogue to the grand legacy of Mughal architecture in India.
 In many ways it is said to be a reflection of its times.
 Of the degenerate lifestyles of lesser emperors and the decline of a great empire. whose famed coffers had been cleaned out by a daring Persian raid.